 - Scan the QR Code: "Scan to Begin" while students are in Prebrief. - "Meet Your Patient" (on iPad) and explain how the iPad works in the simulated learning environment including: - Explain how to use the iPad scanner and QR codes.
 Remind students that there are multiple QR codes in the simulation, but they should only scan them if they think it will provide data necessary for their assessment and evaluation of the patient. - Medication Hyperlinks Medications are hyperlinked to DailyMed, which is a medication reference housed by the National Library of Medicine.
 Students can click on these links during the simulation for upto-date medication content, labels, and package insert information. - As the facilitator, you should be aware that throughout the simulation some QR codes are necessary to the programming of the iPad content.
 Directions for which QR codes are required (to be scanned) in each state are listed under each state of the documentation below.
-The QR codes are also in BOLD type. - Level tab This tab "tells" the content in the iPad to change to what is needed for the next state of a simulation. - Discuss the simulation "Learning Objective(s)" (on iPad) as well as any other Prebrief materials - View "Report" on iPad - Possible Facilitator Questions - It is suggested to re-listen to report and assist students understand the meaning of the clinically relevant data and what requires follow-up.
-Possible questions: - What is a periurethral tear?
-How is pain usually managed for this condition?
+The QR codes are also in BOLD type. - Level tab This tab "tells" the content in the iPad to change to what is needed for the next state of a simulation. - Discuss the simulation "Learning Objective(s)" (on iPad) as well as any other Prebrief materials - View "Report" on iPad - Possible Facilitator Questions - It is suggested to re-listen to report and assist students understand the meaning of the relevant data and what requires follow-up.
+Possible questions: - What specific OB and surgical assessments are required post-Cesarean section?
+What are your safety concerns?